-I asked Breanna to tell us more about her special day:
+I asked Megan to tell me more about her wedding style and overall vision:

 How did you envision your wedding day?
 Tell us about your color palate, style and/or vision.

 When we were in Maine last August I loved all the blue hydrangeas blooming, so that inspired the color scheme.
 I wanted the style to be classic and comfortable - something that would lend itself to guests feeling at home wandering the many interesting nooks of the reading room as well as compliment the ocean backdrop of the ceremony and reception.